rsksmart/rif-relay/README.md

 }
 ```

-- Running a test, it throw Error: Cannot find module 'directory-to-the-project/enveloping/rsknode/test/Flows.test.ts'
+- Running a test, it throws the Error: Cannot find module 'directory-to-the-project/enveloping/rsknode/test/Flows.test.ts'

-You should check you're standing in the project's root directory, the test name is well written without typos
+You should check you're standing in the project's root directory and the test's name is well written without typos

 - Running Flows.test.ts test throws the error: http://localhost:8090 => Error: local view call to 'relayCall()' reverted: view call to 'relayCall'..

-You should stop the running node, delete the db used by the node.
+You should stop the running node and delete the db used by the node.
 Run it again and test.

-- Running Flows.test.ts test throws the error: http://localhost:8090 => Error: local view call to 'relayCall()' reverted: view call to 'relayCall'..

-You should stop the running node, delete the db used by the node.
-Run it again and test.

-- Running some test, one of them throws: Error: listen EADDRINUSE: address already in use :::8090
+- Running some test and one of them throws: Error: listen EADDRINUSE: address already in use :::8090

 This is the relay server running background.
 To solve it, you should run the bash file `scripts/kill-relay-server.sh`